Governing Together: Toward Infrastructure for Community-Run Social Media: Findings

-Participants thus wanted bulletins and inboxes to \textbf{automatically present consistent, structured, and nuanced information about issues}: which ones were important, what were their main facts, how others were approaching them.
-Participants proposed these tools would pool information about incidents, possibly through automatically shared moderation logs that were processed into discrete issues.
-Issues then might be algorithmically presented in order of ``trending'' problems.
+Participants thus wanted bulletins and inboxes to \textbf{automatically present relevant, structured, and nuanced information about issues}: which ones were important, what were their main facts, how others were approaching them.
+Participants proposed pooling information about incidents, possibly through automatically shared moderation logs that were processed into discrete issues.
+Issues then might be algorithmically presented in order of ``trending'' problems or relevance for their community.
 Participants imagined being able to get deeper context about specific cases, reports, and content, sometimes through corresponding discussion threads where they could ``{\em sort of share and bounce ideas and like, how would you approach this?'}' (P10).
-P4 described what they imagined: \begin{quote} {\em Here's the hot issues coming up.
-For this issue, here's the receipts that I've seen, here's the context that I've seen.
+P4 brainstormed: \begin{quote} {\em Here's the hot issues coming up.
+For [an] issue, here's the receipts that I've seen, here's the context that I've seen.
 You know?
 Then people add in --- ``Oh no, there's this other important discussion here.
 Oh, here's how person A is thinking about it''.
 So ...
 A loosely structured, almost a separate timeline with more pooled information about: What's important?
 What should I know about it?
 And what are other people thinking about it in my circle?} \end{quote}

-Such a tool was imagined to help make well-grounded, thoughtful decisions efficiently and accurately.
-For example, participants described wanting to distinguish between harm by an individual vs a whole community: `{\em Ideally, situations like these can be handled, like, pretty surgically, where whoever the individual bad actors are, they [individually] can just get removed}'' (P2).
-Such an example emphasizes being able to find enough context about a case to make fair, nuanced judgments of who to hold accountable when harm occurs.
+Such a tool was imagined to help proactively anticipate problems in the network, as well as help community leaders learn from another.
+Participants also imagined having information through these spaces could help them make well-grounded decisions.
+For example, participants described wanting to distinguish between harm done by an individual vs a whole community: ``{\em Ideally, situations like these can be handled, like, pretty surgically, where whoever the individual bad actors are, they [individually] can just get removed}'' (P2).
+Being able to find enough context about a case would enable communities to make fair, nuanced judgments of who to hold accountable.
+For example, rather than banning an entire community, one might message its leaders to note that some of their rules are too broad and have allowed bad actors to slip by.